- Year 6 into 7, Entry 2018/19

 *WE ADVISE APPLYING VIA GOOGLE CHROME AS THE PRIMARY BROWSER (other high functioning browsers are Firefox, Safari, Opera or Vivaldi)*

-The Sixth Form course guide will be updated shortly before the Open Evening in 2017.
+Sixth Form course guides will be updated shortly after the Open Evening on Thursday 9th November 2017.

 All In Year appeals are organised and managed by the London Borough of Ealing.
 You are welcome to contact either Ealing Council's Committee Section or Twyford Admissions for information on the appeal process.